powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 The topological action is considered only if the `normalEnabled` field is set to `true`.
-Besides, the `Switch` must reference an existing switch in the network and the `PropertyReference` must necessarily be `Switch.open` since a topology action is about opening or closing such a switch.
+Besides, the `Switch` must reference an existing switch in the network and the `PropertyReference` must necessarily be `Switch.open` since a topological action is about opening or closing such a switch.

 > The topological action can still be imported if `normalEnabled` is set to `false` if the TopologyAction is also
 > defined in the SSI profile with its field `enabled` set to `true`.